 Early in the season, pay particular attention to fields in areas with abundant buckthorn, smaller fields with wooded borders, and/or early-planted fields.
 At this time of year, soybean aphids will typically be found on the new growth.
 The presence of lady beetles or ants on soybean plants is often an indicator of the presence of early-season aphid colonies.
 Later in the season, aphids are more commonly found throughout the canopy of the plant.

-- Infested fields should be scouted every 7-10 days.
+- Infested fields should be scouted every seven to 10 days.
 When populations are increasing rapidly, monitor more frequently.

 - Continue scouting until R6.5 (pods and leaves begin to yellow).

-A complete description of scouting, including a more efficient scouting method called Speed Scouting, and management can be found in the Extension publication, Scouting for soybean aphid.
+A complete description of scouting, including a more efficient scouting method called Speed Scouting, and management can be found in scouting for soybean aphid.